calico/scnym/README.md

 The best way to transfer labels is by training an scNym model using your data as the target dataset for semi-supervised learning.
 Below, we demonstrate how to train a model on a cell atlas with your data as the target.

+We provide access to cell atlases for the mouse and rat through the scNym API, but we encourage users to thoughfully consider which training data are most appropriate for their experiments.

 ```python
 import anndata
 from scnym.api import scnym_api, atlas2target